 Continue doing this for your entire stack of squares like this.

-Sewing Reusable Toilet Paper
+Reusable Toilet Paper with a Sewing Machine

 If you don’t have a serger, but you do have a regular sewing machine, you can simply use your sewing machine’s zig zag stitch.
 Almost every sewing machine will have a zig zag stitch.